justmarkup/blog/articles/2015-11-02-quick-tip-using-text-shadow-instead-of-font-weight-bold-to-avoid-jumping.md

 ---
-title: Using text-shadow instead of font-weight: bold to avoid jumping
+title: Using text-shadow instead of font-weight bold to avoid jumping
 description:
 date: 2015-11-02T07:55:32+00:00
 tags: